Session Dates: February 17 · April 21 · June 23 · August 18 · October 20 · December 15, 2026

 Practical — Focus on communication, workflow redesign, decision-making, and culture — not technical deep dives although we are likely to get some philosophy in the mix.

-Built-in Peer Bench — A curated group of executives who become ongoing thought partners as AI continues to evolve.
+Built-in Peer Bench — A curated group of leaders who become ongoing thought partners as AI continues to evolve.

 Hosted across Central Chicago — Accessible, consistent, and anchored in spaces where real transformation is happening.

-Gravity Unplugged salons bring guest leaders across tech, science, and civic innovation together in small, private settings.
+• Gravity Unplugged salons and Saturday Lifts bring guest leaders across tech, science, and civic innovation together in small, private settings.

 Access to Specialized Workshops